A failure to empty the dishwasher correctly amounts to a War Crime

 Luckily my other half is very patient and forgiving and was able to reflect back the intransigence of my way of existing, riddled as it was with stiffness, sclerotic thinking and the illusion of comfort.

 These patterns of self-comforting actually make us miserable

-We might chose alcohol, or compulsive sex hunting, or constant busy-ness or being constantly nice or tidy.
+We might choose alcohol, compulsive sex hunting, constant busyness or being constantly nice or tidy.
 In each instance, something pleasant – a nice Bordeaux, a romantic romp, a cool project, kindly word or clean kitchen – gets co-opted by a compulsive tendency in us which somehow dirties it and makes it stressful.

 Washing up the following morning?
 Crazy heresy!

 I don’t have a very addictive personality and have never considered myself particularly compulsive but I realise now (after 3 months of living together) that my bachelor habits of doing things a certain way have been deathly in a sneaky compulsive way.

 D. suggested we swapped the bedrooms round.
 My initial reaction was outraged horror.
 The actual result was delightful, airy and freeing.

 D. mooted that we might turn the table in the garden lengthwise instead of parallel to the flowerbed.
 Again: outrage and flat denial that it would work or even fit.
 The end result: a table that we use every day because it’s so much easier to get to.

 D. floated the idea that maybe we could leave the washing up till later rather than obsessively cleaning up directly after the meal is finished.
 Heresy!
 Craziness!
 The net result – a much more relaxed household.